-If a child is planning to miss a consistent month or more of the program, the child may be moved to the waitlist and another child enrolled.
+If a child will be missing a consistent month or more of the program, the child may be moved to the waitlist and another child enrolled.
 When the child who planned an absence returns the child may be re-enrolled if the program has an opening.

 It is important that children are picked-up on time.
 Please call the school office or the classroom teacher if you know you are going to be late picking up your student.

-Holly Area School District offers the Holly Kids Program with Latch-key for before and after school care to support you and your family.
-If you are unable to pick up your child at the end of the day, please sign up for Latch-key, below are the phone numbers for each elementary.
+Holly Area School District offers Latchkey services for before and after school care to support you and your family.
+If you are unable to pick up your child at the end of the day, please sign up for Latchkey.
+Please contact (248) 328-3021 for more information about Latchkey services.